-It is no defense for a panderer that his or her target sought out a prostitution arrangement.
-For example, contacting someone who has posted an advertisement for prostitution and attempting to convince her to engage in sex for money constitutes a pandering violation.
-Nor is it a defense that the panderer didn’t receive any compensation for his efforts -- an exchange of money is not required for a conviction.
+A pandering conviction doesn't require that any money exchange hands, and a person can be convicted of pandering even if their target sought out a prostitution arrangement.
+For example, contacting someone who has posted an advertisement for prostitution and attempting to convince them to engage in sex for money still constitutes a pandering violation.